1. Docs

 StatusMeaningWhat to do

-401Missing or invalid API keyCheck that your X-API-Key header is present and the key is correct
+401Missing or invalid API keyCheck that your X-API-Key header or Authorization: Bearer value is present and the key is correct

 429Rate limit exceededWait and retry, or upgrade your plan for more requests